B.F.A./M.I.T. Digital Game Development

-- In your junior year, begin working on portfolio requirements outlined at The Guildhall website
+- In your junior year, begin working on portfolio requirements outlined on The Guildhall website.

-- In the summer before your senior year, before July 1, apply to the Guildhall at SMU online
+- In the summer before your senior year, before July 1, apply to The Guildhall online.

-Note: Students who get their undergraduate degree from another university will spend 4 years with that university and 24 months with The Guildhall at SMU to complete their M.I.T. for a total of 6 years of higher education.
-Doing the B.F.A./M.I.T. program with Meadows/The Guildhall at SMU allows for the last undergraduate semester to be spent essentially as a dual credit semester, so that SMU B.F.A. art students complete the degree in just 5 1/2 years.
+Note: Students who get their undergraduate degree from another university will spend four years with that university and 24 months with SMU Guildhall to complete their M.I.T. for a total of six years of higher education.
+Doing the B.F.A./M.I.T. program with Meadows/SMU Guildhall allows for the last undergraduate semester to be spent essentially as a dual credit semester, so that SMU B.F.A. art students complete the degree in just 5½ years.